sr99622/libonvif/README.md

 &nbsp;

 For maximum performance, the client-server configuration is recommended.
-Onvif GUI has a proxy server that will buffer the camera streams, providing a consistent low latency interface to the rest of the network.
+In this configuration, Onvif GUI uses [MediaMTX](https://github.com/bluenviron/mediamtx) as a proxy server that will buffer the camera streams, providing a consistent low latency interface to the rest of the network.
 Additionally, this configuration isolates the cameras, blocking all traffic between the cameras and the internet.
-Isolating cameras on a private subnet may require a DHCP server for ip address assignments.
-It may also be possible to assign static IP addresses to all cameras, but a DHCP server is recommended.
-Please see DHCP Servers in the Notes section for detailed instructions on how to configure a DHCP server on the Onvif GUI host machine.
+Isolating cameras on a private subnet may require installing a DHCP server on the Onvif GUI host for ip address assignments.
+Additionally, the Onvif GUI host can be configured as a file server using Samba or NFS so that clients have access to camera recordings as well.
+Please refer to the Notes section of this document for details on these additional configurations.

 &nbsp;